 That’s some hands-on learning you got there Paul!
 Each section accompanied with a small app to see it all in action, and an excellent main project to weave it all together.
 Nice bonus lectures too.

 We’re not satisfied with the basics though, are we?
 Time to hit the nail on its head again with Paul’s advanced class,

 Which shows us how to use Cordova in order to integrate native mobile features into our apps.

 While we’re in the habit of collecting frameworks, why not give Bootstrap a glance?
 If nothing else, it would let us rapidly prototype websites to be coded by hand afterward – not to mention it looks cool on our resume.
 We’re in luck; Colt Steele’s

-Just came out in October.
+Which came out in October 2018.
 It’s so well-made, you can breeze through the whole framework in a couple of days, and have a cool project to show for it.